200+ Travel Agent Rates, 2023 [+PDF Download]

 Different Types of Travel Agent Rates & Incentives

 Every supplier is going to have a different kind of travel agent rate or loyalty program.
 Some are complicated.
 Some are simple.
-Here’s what you can generally expect in terms of travel agent discount programs (emphasis on generally here):

 1. Point Systems: Depending on the vendor, point systems offer you just that — a certain number of points per night booked.
 Points allotted will likely vary by tier of property.
 If you book a luxury property, you’ll get more points.
-Travel Agent point systems, while somewhat complicated, are great for flexibility.
+Travel agent point systems, while somewhat complicated, are great for flexibility.
 It levels the playing field and operates like an amped-up client-facing rewards program.

-3. Straight-up flat Discounts: Some travel agent discounts are simple—you get a certain percentage off your stay.
+3. Straight-up Flat Discounts: Some travel agent discounts are simple—you get a certain percentage off your stay.
 Easy peasy.

 4. Special Reduced Rates: Because you’re a travel agent (or because you love to travel), you know that suppliers have peak seasons, different classes of properties, rooms, etc. Many suppliers will issue reduced rates exclusive to travel agents, outlining what the cost is for a different room category, itinerary, sailing date, etc.

-6. Group Rates: I’m not going to go deep into group rates, since this is something that (believe it or not) is typically offered in addition to travel agent rates.
+6. Group Travel Rates: I’m not going to go deep into group rates, since this is something that (believe it or not) is typically offered in addition to travel agent rates.
 If you book a certain number of people on a trip or cruise (or a certain number of nights stay) you get a free credit you can use for yourself or for a client. (e.g. for Globus brands, you can receive travel agent discounts ranging from 25% - 100% depending on itinerary, group size, and when you book.)

 Suppliers want to keep travel agents happy!
 Many will have some combination of these perks above.
-Am I missing any kinds of travel agent rates or discount programs?
-Yes.
-I guarantee you I am.
-Holler at me in the comments below!

-10 Things You Need to Know About Travel Agent Rates & Discounts
+8 Things You Need to Know About Travel Agent Rates & Discounts

 1. You Need an Accreditation Number to Get travel agent Discounts

 You need to be a travel agent to access travel agent rates and discounts.
 What makes someone a travel agent?
-An accreditation number . . . whether you get your own or align with a host agency.
+An accreditation number . . . whether you get your own oralign with a host agency.

 New to the industry?
 The easiest way to get a travel accreditation number is to align with a host agency.
 But there are tons of reasons why we love hosts!
 Here are the top ten benefits of using a host.